Perturbation Duality for Robust and Distributionally Robust Optimization: Short and General Proofs: Introduction

-The use of perturbation analysis in the study of duality for (distributionally) robust models is considerably less common, and we review the few entries in the literature here. \cite{li2011robust} and later \cite{dinh2017characterizations} provide a general robust conjugate duality framework for convex optimization problems with data uncertainty, establishing dual representations of robust counterparts using convex conjugates and perturbation functions; specifically, they define and investigate \textit{robust (strong) duality}, first introduced as \textit{primal-worst equals dual-best} in \cite{beck2009duality}.
-Related perturbation-based approaches have also been studied in the context of vector and multiobjective robust optimization.
+The use of perturbation analysis in the study of duality for RO/DRO models is considerably less common, and we review the few entries in the literature here. \cite{li2011robust} and later \cite{dinh2017characterizations} provide a general robust conjugate duality framework for convex optimization problems with data uncertainty, establishing dual representations of robust counterparts using convex conjugates and perturbation functions; specifically, they define and investigate \textit{robust (strong) duality}.
+Related perturbation-based approaches have also been studied in the context of vector and multiobjective RO.
 For example, \cite{chai2021robust} investigates robust strong duality for uncertain optimization problems using an abstract conjugate duality framework, introducing generalized conjugate functions to derive dual problems even in nonconvex settings.

-\subsubsection{Related Work}
+\paragraph{Related Work.}